Why study this course

 Applications for this course must be made via the Central Applications Board (“CAB”) website.

 Suitable for graduates with a UK Qualifying law degree (usually a 2.2 or above) or with a non-law degree (usually a 2.2 or above) and the GDL/CPE.
-Subject to those, the following criteria will be taken into account:
+In addition, all LPC applicants must fall within the transitional arrangements set out at sra.org.uk/students/sqe/transitional-arrangements/.
+Subject to that, the following criteria will be taken into account:

 - academic record